AnyChart/docs.anychart.com/Gantt_Chart_NEW/Live_Edit.md

 ## Settings

 It is possible to adjust the appearance and other settings of the chart in the Live Edit mode.
 The way how the settings are accessed depends on the editing type.
-Here is a brief overview:

 **1. Editing Data Structure**